Jasper-ketelaar/Acuity/README.md

 Basic utility classes used throughout the modules.

 ## data-flow-messaging
 Services related to communication.
-Currently uses AWS Iot connections.
+Currently uses RabbitMQ connections.

 ## db-arango
 Spring configuration for connecting to our ArangoDB instances.